MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 [!INCLUDE [github-prereqs](../../includes/github-prereqs.md)]

-## Connect a workspace to an Azure repo
+## Connect a workspace to a Git repo

-Only a workspace admin can connect a workspace to an [Azure Repo](/azure/devops/repos/get-started), but once connected, anyone with [permission](#permissions) can work in the workspace.
+Only a workspace admin can connect a workspace to a repository, but once connected, anyone with [permission](#permissions) can work in the workspace.
 If you're not an admin, ask your admin for help with connecting.
 To connect a workspace to an Azure Repo, follow these steps:

 1. Sign into Power BI and navigate to the workspace you want to connect with.